Vizuri/docker-exercises/22/Answer/README.md

     docker run -i --rm alpine echo "change this word to" | docker run -i alpine sed -n 's/this/that/p'

-Note that if you include a psuedo tty with (-t) in the sed continer you will get this error
+Note that if you include a pseudo tty with (-t) in the sed continer you will get this error

     the input device is not a TTY